Welcome to Year 1!

 You should find a star word sheet in your book bag which will come home on Monday.
 These will have a range of the common exception and tricky words that your child must learn by sight over the course of the year.
 If you can read through these as often as possible it will have a big impact on your child's reading particularly if phonics doesn't come easy to them, as this allows them to recognise a good bank of words on a page with minimal effort!
 It is designed to see how many words they can read in a minute and the amount should increase over the week building confidence and a feeling of success.
 We will check the words in school and as long as with us they read the words within a minute accurately we will swap it for another sheet.
 If they are not quite secure we will leave it another week to really consolidate their quick recall.
 We are aware that some children may already recognise the words on the sheet and that is great!
 See if they can spell the words, it's surprising how even the simplest of words don't transfer over to their writing until they are much more secure with them.
 If they can spell them in isolation the next step will be to see if they can put them in a sentence.

 In school we deliver phonics every day to help children learn their sounds and to segment and blend words to help them read.
-We have revisited all of our Phase 2 sounds and Phase 2 tricky words and we have now moved onto revisiting Phase 3.
-The table below shows the phonics we have covered so far.
-We are now moving onto Phase 4 which are the consonant blends.
+We have revisited all of our phase 2 sounds, phase 2 tricky words phase 3 and phase 3 tricky words.
+We have also covered phase 4 along with phase 4 tricky words and we have also covered all of phase 5.

 Phase 5 sounds we have learnt so far: ay, oy, ie, ea, a_e, e_e, i_e, o_e, u_e, ou and long vowel sound names (a saying ai, e saying ee, i saying igh, o saying oa and u saying oo)